-This can be easily done by picking the best resume fonts 2018 suitable for your resume from the list of best fonts for resume 2018.
+This can be easily done by picking the best font for resume from the list of best fonts for resume 2019.

 If you want to reduce the hassle of choosing a font that would go with your resume you may log in to our online resume builder for free today.
 We have chosen the industry specific fonts for you.